mirabdullahsaad/api-v2/README.md

         "password":"12345678"
     }

-to get all dataset send get request to /v1/get-user-data
+to get all dataset send get request with authorization token from sign in process in the header to /v1/get-user-data

 to broadcast data send get request to /broadcast